dmh2000/teams/README.md

 The point of this repo is to provide, in _simple, minimal_ code, an example in Go, of reading a JSON file, uploading it to a Mongodb database, and serving the data using GraphQL.

 There's a bit of learning curve if you are starting something like this from scratch, expecially with Mongodb and the GraphQL server.
-There are other examples but there isn't a single example in one place that has the pieces.
+There are other examples but I haven't seen an example in one place that has all the pieces.

-## Main Program

-The main program runs through all the steps to get this going.
-At each step you can just look at the function being called, find its implementation in the 'teams' directory, and see what it does.

-### Setup

-- have an instance of Mongodb running somewhere you can connect to, and get its connection string.
-- at the top of _main.go_
-  - set the mongodb connection string (mongouri)
-  - set the ip address and port that the GraphQL server will use.
-This is the address that clients will connect to for GrapQL Queries
-  - set the database name.
-It defaults to _bb-team-games_, but make sure it unique to your system so you don't step on something important.
-- this required Go 1.16 or later due to changes in ioutil

-## 1. Read Json File

-- _teams/read_teams.go_
-  - read the JSON file
-  - using encoding/json, unmarshal it into Go objects
-  - at this point you have a slice of Team objects

 The data used here is derived from the data products provided by [Retrosheet.org](retrosheet.org).
 Retrosheet does a lot of work to provide historical baseball data going all the way back to 1876.
 The data used here is a very small subset of what they provide.